wondercraft-co/wonderplate-shopify-cli/readme.md

 You do not get a full shopify theme, you will need to add the required files yourself.
 You can [download Dawn](https://github.com/Shopify/dawn) from the shopify git page. or it can be provided by the client.

+This CLI is heavily inspired by the [create-t3-app](https://github.com/t3-oss/create-t3-app) project.

 ## Usage

 ```bash